BachEndDeveloper/blog/_posts/2023-12-06-welcome-to-my-blog.md

 As I said, I've been wanting to do a blog for a long time, and I already have some blogposts written in hardcopies, along with some code.

-The topic will be
+The topics will be
 - DevEx, automating you local development environment
 - IaC
   - Terraform
   - Bicep
   - Pulumi

+I don't know when the blogposts will be out.
+First I will try to bring you along with me, as I start my new job.

 ## Engaging with me
-If anyone (future me included) wants to engage with me, hit me up on [https://dk.linkedin.com/in/martin-bach-7a022783](LinkedIn).
+If you want to engage with me, hit me up on [LinkedIn](https://dk.linkedin.com/in/martin-bach-7a022783).